 Persons who are already enrolled in Porterville College and pursuing a degree are considered "priority" students and are given the opportunity to enroll earlier than the general public.
 Veterans and others may also qualify for priority enrollment.
-New students and those who have not attended college continuously are eligible to sign up when "Open" enrollment begins.
+New students and those who have not attended college continuously are eligible to sign up when open enrollment begins.
 For this reason, our Fire Academy may be full before enrollment opens to persons who are not current college students.
-To have the best chance of getting one of the limited slots in our Fire Academy you should enroll in other classes and start working toward an Associate degree BEFORE you get too serious about trying to enroll in the Fire Academy.
+To have the best chance of getting one of the limited slots in our Fire Academy, you should enroll in other classes and start working toward an Associate degree BEFORE you get too serious about trying to enroll in the Fire Academy.

 The Porterville College Fire Academy is accredited by the Office of the California State Fire Marshal and is delivered each Fall.
 Potential Academy Cadets should be aware that the Academy typically starts about three weeks prior to the other “Fall Semester” classes at Porterville College.
-(It normally begins in early August and ends in mid-December).
+(It normally begins in early August and ends in mid-November).

 Academy prerequisites include completion of Emergency Medical Technician 1 and the course "Fire Protection Organization" (Fire P101) or its equivalent at another community college.
 If this training was not completed at Porterville College, students must present written proof of completion the first night of class or they will be dropped.
 National Registry as an EMT is not required.

 Potential Academy Cadets should also be aware of these other requirements:

 Cadets should be in uniform the first day of class.